abdvila/dchq-docker-php-example/README.md

 -   Where do these **environment variables** come from in your YAML-based application template?

--   How is the **database initialized with the proper schemas** needed from my Java application?
+-   How is the **database initialized with the proper schemas** needed from my PHP application?

 To address these questions, we created a sample “Names Directory” PHP application in this GitHub project that can be deployed on these application stacks: